 What is ADHD?

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects both children and adults.
-Common symptoms include inattention, hyperactivity, and impulsivity, which can interfere with daily functioning and quality of life.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder affecting an estimated 8–10% of children and 4–5% of adults worldwide, with common symptoms including inattention, hyperactivity, and impulsivity that can interfere with daily functioning and quality of life, according to the National Institute of Mental Health.

 Living with ADHD